 - Keener, Molly.
 (2015).
 Contextualizing Copyright: Fostering Students' Understanding of Their Rights and Responsibilities as Content Creators.
 Virginia Libraries, 61, 37-42. #

 - Keener, Molly, Lock, Mary Beth, & Makaravage, Ellen.
 (2013).
 Ethical Uses of Information: The Good, the Bad, the Confusing.
 Research Like a Librarian: Accessing Information in the 21st Century. wakExpress: Winston-Salem, NC.

-- Keener, Molly, & Foster, Amanda.
+- Keener, Molly, & Kaufman, Amanda.
 (2017, October).
 Taking Copyright Out of the Classroom and into the World: Adopting Scenario-Based Active Learning to Engage Students.
 NCLA 62nd Biennial Conference, Winston-Salem, NC.

 - Cross, William, Keener, Molly, & Rigling, Lillian.
 (2017, June).
 Mapping the Copyright Constellation: Charting Campus Partners to Create Copyright Instruction Your Students Will Care About.
 Kraemer Copyright Conference, Colorado Springs, CO.

 - UIPO Steering Committee, Chair.
 (November 1, 2021 - Present).